SEMICeu/LLM-for-Tourism/README.md

 ### Cleaning the text

-To make the scraped content more amenable for training language models, the SEMIC team applied a series of transformations to clean the corpus:
+To make the scraped content more amenable for training language models, a series of transformations to clean the corpus needed to be applied:
 <br />

 <p align="center">